Cost of LivingUpdated March 2026

 LowNational avg: $2,000High

 The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual.
 In Decatur, that climate reality intersects with an economy built on a community where local business owners price for neighbors, not tourists — and it shows in every quote you get.
-The result for rent prices is a market where a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+The result for rent prices is a market where a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 A median household income of $37K frames what's affordable — and what isn't.

 What Matters Most